joealmond/the-employee-madness-v2-react/notes_for_PAP_10.md

 - Add a new page /tools/:id, where one tool and its details (name, weight) is shown only.
 Initiate a new fetch from the page based on a given path param in the url.

 // route searcParam :id to display detail of the selected tool
+// create new page component for the display

 ### Tech concepts: